 Property crime is any illegal activity that involves the destruction or transfer of property whether or not an act of violence is used or threatened in doing so.
-It is essential that people understand the definition of property crimes as in the United States.
-More so people who live in of Austin, where the rates of property crime are high.
+It is essential that people understand the definition of property crimes in the United States.
+More so people who live in Austin, where the rates of property crime are high.
 According to Neighborhood Scout, Austin residents are likely to experience property crime at a higher rate than most Texans.
 Therefore, it’s imperative that Austinites learn more about it and all its nuances.

 Below we have a list of the different types of property crimes: